 Golubac Fortress © Denis Barthel

-Those who are looking for an 'off-the-beaten track' holiday will find Serbia extremely welcoming.
-Formerly part of Yugoslavia, Serbia has been plagued by civil war and ethnic violence, and was once one of the more turbulent countries in Europe.
+Those who are looking for an unique holiday destination will find Serbia extremely welcoming.
+Formerly part of Yugoslavia, Serbia has been plagued by civil war and ethnic violence, and was once one of the more politically turbulent countries in Eastern Europe.
 Today, lively locals welcome visitors to their proud country, where historical and cultural influences have merged to create a unique Serbian charm.

 Become our Serbia Travel Expert

 We are looking for contributors for our Serbia travel guide.
 If you are a local, a regular traveller to Serbia or a travel professional with time to contribute and answer occasional forum questions, please contact us.